JetBrains/guide/site/java/tips/built-in-spellchecker/index.md

   - java
   - tricks
 author: hs
-subtitle: IntelliJ IDEA can spell check and fix errors for you
+subtitle: IntelliJ IDEA can spell check and fix errors for you allowing you to focus on problem solving.
 thumbnail: ./thumbnail.png
 seealso:
   - title: (documentation) IntelliJ IDEA Help - Spellchecking